EnigmaGreen/antiseptix.github.io/why-antiseptix/index.md

 ## Antiseptic and antibacterial

 AntiSeptix is a natural antiseptic and antibacterial liquid solution.
+The result is a stable antiseptic and antibacterial solution that kills all types of germs on contact, without being harmful to humans or animals.

 <div class="container py-3 g-sm-0 subcardssections">